 Section 107 of the Copyright Law of the United States allows for the fair use of a copyrighted work for purposes such as teaching, scholarship, or research.
 Note: "fair use" provides guidelines rather than specific rules.
-To determine if your use of a copyrighted material would qualify for fair use, consider:
+To determine if use of a copyrighted material would qualify for fair use, consider:

-- 1. How will you use the copyrighted work, including for commercial or educational purposes? - 2.
-What is the nature of the copyrighted work what medium does it use, how did you access it? - 3.
-How much of the copyrighted work are you using? - 4.
-How will your use affect the potential market or value of the copyrighted work?
+- How will the copyrighted work, including for commercial or educational purposes be used? - What is the nature of the copyrighted work what medium does it use, how was it accessed? - How much of the copyrighted work will be used? - How will use affect the potential market or value of the copyrighted work?